Gen M: Misogyny and Media Culture

 -sexy hot makeover tips are all over magazine

--women are told that their empowerment comes thought their image, body, and sex...and those women who do not follow that guideline are out-casted
+and sex...and those women who do not follow that guideline are out-casted

 -women have a second class status